António Tavares (writer): Personal life

 He was born in 1960 in Lobito, Angola.
 In 1975 at the age of 15, he moved to Portugal following the process of decolonization in Africa.
 Then he attended high school in Porto.
 Later, he graduated in Law from the Faculty of Law of the University of Coimbra.
 He later obtained a post-graduate degree in Communication Law from the same university.
-After the graduation, he started to work as a teacher in secondary education at High School Domingos Rebelo (Escola Secundária Domingos Rebelo), in Ponta Delgada, and later at Dr. Joaquim de Carvalho School (Escola Secundária Dr. Joaquim de Carvalho), in Figueira da Foz.
+After graduation, he started to work as a teacher in secondary education at High School Domingos Rebelo (Escola Secundária Domingos Rebelo), in Ponta Delgada, and later at Dr. Joaquim de Carvalho School (Escola Secundária Dr. Joaquim de Carvalho), in Figueira da Foz.

 Meanwhile, he entered Portuguese politics and he became the mayor in the municipality of Figueira da Foz from 2005 to 2009 as a non-executive, and later as an executive in the areas of Culture, Urbanism and Environment from 2009 to 2013.
 From 2013 to 2017, Tavares is vice president of the municipality.